Blinter/SQL-Querying/README.md

 SELECT COUNT(*) FROM analytics WHERE array_length(genres, 1) = 2;
 ```
 ---
-### FS4) Find all the apps that have education as one of their genres.
+### Further Study 4) Find all the apps that have education as one of their genres.

 ```sql
 SELECT app_name,genres,category FROM analytics WHERE '{Education}' <@ genres;